About Solvency II Solutions

 There is no other Solvency II solution provider that has a team with this level of expertise and experience available to support you through this process.

 Chief Executive Officer

-John has over 10 years of experience in the insurance industry having worked for a leading rating agency specializing in the insurance sector and for a Lloyds Syndicate and global (re)insurer in Solvency II focused roles.
+John has 20+ years of experience in the insurance industry having worked for a leading rating agency specializing in the insurance sector and for a Lloyds Syndicate and global (re)insurer in Solvency II focused roles.

 He brings an understanding of the regulatory requirements and also the practical challenges facing insurance companies’ Solvency II implementation efforts.

 John has been involved with Solvency II from a number of perspectives.